molitio/molitio-core/README.md

 ### Project topology
   - ui-core: user interface component library, mainly should be interconnected with other internal modules (frontend <-> graphql <-> back end) for heavy utilization of contexts based state management. it should be implemented in a way that a component tree can be constructed, and its snapshot state can be captured, including every data piece, and svg vector data.

-    svg components: static and programatic <svg></svg> components, the programatic should be presenting a calculated capturable state.
+    svg components: static and programatic <svg></svg> components, the programatic should be presenting a calculated capturable state rendered and captured from a view server.

 ## Mission